 For the rest of the day, there are several choices –

-- Visit more of the volcanic sights around Mývatn such as the pseudo craters or the lava cave and fissure at Grjótagjá before you leave for Blönðuós.
+- Visit more of the volcanic sights around Mývatn, such as the pseudo craters or the lava cave and fissure at Grjótagjá, before you leave for Blönðuós.

 - Pop into the fishing town of Akureyri for lunch and a stroll along the harbour.

-- Drive a loop around the Trollaskagi Peninsula where the road twists and turns around steep bends amongst lovely scenery (add 1 hour 30 minutes to the drive).
+- Drive a loop around the Trollaskagi Peninsula, where the road twists and turns around steep bends amongst lovely scenery (add 1 hour 30 minutes to the drive).

-- If you have a 4×4 you can take a detour (50 minutes each way on the F26) to the waterfalls of Aldeyjarfoss & Hrafnabjargafoss
+- If you have a 4×4, you can take a detour (50 minutes each way on the F26) to the waterfalls of Aldeyjarfoss & Hrafnabjargafoss.

-Today, take the 4 hour drive from Blönduós to Fagradalsfjall Volcano, the site of Iceland’s most recent eruption.
+Today, take the 4-hour drive from Blönduós to Fagradalsfjall Volcano, the site of Iceland’s most recent eruption.
 If you don’t find anything on the way, you can stop for lunch back in Reykjavík.

 A range of different hiking trails offer magnificent views of the steaming black lava fields at Fagradalsfjall.
-The closest viewpoint to the eruption is the Meradalir Viewpoint via Stórhóll which takes around 4-5 hours to complete.
+The closest viewpoint to the eruption is the Meradalir Viewpoint via Stórhóll, which takes around 4-5 hours to complete.
 All the details are in our Fagradalsfjall guide.

 End the day soaking in the upmarket geothermal waters of the Blue Lagoon.
-Entrance including the silica mud mask, towel and 1 drink is ISK 8,490 ($58 / £50 / €59).
 Advanced bookings are required.

 Hot Springs – For more luxurious ways to soak, read our hot springs in Iceland round-up.

-Iceland’s dramatic green volcano, Maelifell, rises out of a sea of black ash and stone creating a spectacular desolate scene.
+Iceland’s dramatic green volcano, Maelifell, rises out of a sea of black ash and stone, creating a spectacular, desolate scene.
 There are 3 ways to get here, two of which are very achievable.
+We cover all of them in our Maelifell guide.

 How to add Maelifel — Access is from Hrifunes, just east of Vík, so Maelifel could be added in after day 4 of this itinerary.
-All the details are in our Maelifell guide.

-How to add Hahfravammagljúfur — Access is near Hengifoss or Stuðlagil so this could be added before or after day 4.
-More details about visiting Hahfrahvammagljúfur are in our Iceland highlands guide.
+How to add Hahfravammagljúfur — Access is near Hengifoss or Stuðlagil, so this could be added before or after day 4.

 One of the most challenging adventurous day trips is to the calderas and craters of Askja.
 You’ll need at least a medium-sized 4×4, a sense of adventure, and the ability to control those jangling nerves.

-How to add Askja — Access is near Mývatn so you could squeeze a trip to Askja in before or after day 7.
-Read more in our Askja guide.
+How to add Askja — Access is near Mývatn, so you could squeeze a trip to Askja in before or after day 7.

 A mountain range concealing colourful hills and steaming vents, Kerlingarfjöll is a magical place.
 The mountain road here is easy to drive and makes an excellent route between Blönðuós, Gullfoss, and Reykjavík, rather than via the Ring Road.